 Benjamin Franklin said, “Nothing is certain except death and taxes.”
 It is true that we are compelled to deal with taxes annually.
 Death only comes once for each of us, though.
 So unless we take time to consider the practical implications of our death (and that of our loved ones), it’s not hard to avoid the subject.
 Indeed, many do.
 It’s not exactly your go-to topic of dinner conversation.

 Two or three generations ago death was as much a part of life as, well, living.
 The inevitability of death seemed more prevalent, with grief more openly expressed.
 People died at home whenever possible.
 Loved ones prepared bodies for burial.
 People came to the house over a period of a few days to pay their respects and say goodbye.
 A cemetery in the local churchyard made provision for families to be buried together.
-Funeral homes were family-run rather than operated by huge conglomerates masquerading as small business.
+Funeral homes were often smaller, family-run affairs.
 The end-of-life process was much more integrated with everyday living.
 This is still the case in many other cultures around the world.

 Our practices in Canada today are far more sterile and at arms’ length.
 Death is a taboo subject for many who hold a ‘we’ll cross that bridge when we get to it’ philosophy.
 People often die in hospital, after which their bodies are transferred to a funeral home for embalming.
-This is also where, too often, grieving loved ones make choices that leave them feeling exploited later.
+This is also where, sometimes, grieving loved ones make wrong choices.
 In a vulnerable state, they associate the amount of love they had for the deceased with the amount they spend on the funeral.
-And with time pressure looming, grief-stricken mourners are not aware of options that could have alleviated much of their stress and financial burden.
+And with time pressure looming, sometimes grief-stricken mourners may not be aware of all the options.

 Cost-effective, stewardly options are sorely needed – solutions that treat the family, the community (faith or otherwise) and the environment with integrity.